 - Passive voice

 It will color code the problem words and sentences and allow you to make a judgment call.
-Sometimes, you might need a certain sentence to sound a certain way.
-That’s okay, as long as you are aware there is a better alternative, no problems.
+Sometimes, you might need a specific sentence to sound a certain way.
+That’s okay, as long as you know there is a better alternative, no problems.

-But in case you thought your piece was already quite good, you get a second chance to keep your ego happy.
+But if you thought your piece was already quite good, you get a second chance to keep your ego happy.

 Think of Expresso as a Hemingway App on mild steroids.
 It offers everything that Hemingway offers but takes it a little step further.
 Here’s what it highlights:

 - Rare words